Sending Cryptocurrency from Trust Wallet

 Almost all major coins and tokens supported by Trust Wallet impose a certain fee to process transactions.
 These fees are distributed to miners/validators of each blockchain, and not collected by Trust Wallet.

-Ethereum Network and ERC20 Tokens:
+Ethereum and ERC20 Tokens

 ERC20 is a protocol standard on the Ethereum blockchain representing various digital assets.
 They can signify diverse tradable items such as coins, vouchers, gold certificates, loyalty points, and IOUs.

-Gas on the Ethereum Network:
+Gas on the Ethereum Network

 The term 'gas' refers to the computation cost for processing a transaction or executing a smart contract on the Ethereum network.
 In Trust Wallet, these gas fees are termed as Network Fee, and users can adjust them according to their needs.

-Tokens on Other Networks:
+Tokens on Other Networks

 Aside from Ethereum, Trust Wallet also fully supports tokens deployed on networks like (BNB) Smart Chain and Tron (TRX) TRC10, TRC20, and over 100+ Blockchains.